robroc/montreal-mapping-tutorial/README.md

 We just want the numbers for the top-most level of industry classification, those that start with two digits or a range of two-digit numbers, like 11, 21, 31-33, etc.

-Select the top left cell.
+Select the top left cell (A1).
+Give it a label, like "Industry".
 On your toolbar, click the little funnel button.
 That's your filter.
+There might be a sub-menu to get to it.
 It will add a little drop-down menu on your column headers.

 Click `Select all` or `Clear` to unselect everything.
 Now go down the list and check off the values you want.
 That is, all values that start with two numbers.

-You should have 18 rows of data after filtering.
+You should have 21 rows of data after filtering.

 ## 4. Find the highest job number in each area